blucifer22/ooga-man/README.md

 OOGA-Man
 ====

-This project implements a Pac-Man engine that is able to the classic game-mode as well as other variations on the original to illustrate our data-driven design.
+This project implements a Pac-Man engine that is able to emulate the classic game-mode as well as other variations on the original to illustrate our data-driven design.

 Names: